vivek09thakur/vivek09thakur/README.md

-# Hey there!
+# Hey There!
 It's Vivek

 A BITS Pilani undergrad and Wiprolite who is passionate about AI, ML, UI/UX & Full-stack development.
 Also, a photography and sketching enthusiast.